wildthinkslaboratory/SmartdownBlogStarter/_pages/About.md

 ---
-title: About me
+title: About this blog
 smartdown: true
 ---

 My name is Heidi Dixon and I have a passionate interest in mathematics education.
 I am a stay at home mom and a former research scientist and software engineer.
+This blog is a place for me to share my latest prototypes for interactive math education.

 ##### Professional Work